exhibitjs/exhibit/docs/api/use.md

 **Signature: `.use(fn: builder)`**

-Here's a custom builder function that prepends a copyright banner to all CSS files:
+Here's a custom builder function that adds a comment to all CSS files:

 ```js
 var exhibit = require('exhibit');